Terraced Tennesee lakeside patio is wrapped in stone stretching toward glassy water.

 Dynamic outdoor areas can serve as a focal point for a house.
 Done right, these living areas cross the threshold seamlessly.
 These outdoor spaces enhance a home, articulating the essence of what it means to live well.

 ABOUT JLF ARCHITECTS: Building timeless structures rooted in integrity and simple elegance, Jackson Hole, Park City, and Bozeman-based JLF Architects applies distinctive solutions and materials to create place-based houses marked by the influences of landscapes from the Rocky Mountains to the Eastern Seaboard.
-Their award-winning perspective is powered by inspired design and an exacting eye for placement, an ethos that stems from unity of nature, beauty, balance, and imagination.
+Their award-winning perspective is powered by inspired design and an exacting eye for placement, an ethos that stems from the unity of nature, beauty, balance, and imagination.
 JLF Architects has established a genuine alliance with Big-D Signature, built over 17 years of working together, to create a streamlined design-build process that benefits clients.
 Winners of Mountain Living magazine’s 2016 Home of the Year, the JLF Architects and Big-D Signature design-build team unites passionate architects with dedicated builders to enable the collective imagination of visionary artisans working with visionary clients.
 For more information visit www.JLFArchitects.com.